Edward Ofere

-Edward Ofere (born 28 March 1986) is a Nigerian footballer who plays as a striker for FC Trelleborg in Division 3 Södra Götaland.
+Edward Junior Ofere (born 28 March 1986) is a former Nigerian footballer who played as a striker.
 He made three appearances for the Nigeria U-23 in 2009.

 Club career

 Malmö FF

-Born in Lagos, Nigeria, Ofere started his football at Nigerian side Enugu Rangers and progressed his youth team, as he went on to make seventy–seven appearances and scoring eighteen times in all competitions.
+Born in Lagos, Nigeria, Ofere started his football at Nigerian side Enugu Rangers and progressed through their youth teams, as he went on to make seventy–seven appearances, scoring eighteen times in all competitions.
 At the point, Ofere wanted to play football in Europe as he believed it would benefited his development than in Africa, leading to a trial at Allsvenskan side Malmö FF.
 It was announced on 1 September 2005 that Ofere joined Allsvenskan side Malmö FF on loan for the rest of the 2005 season following an impressive trial.
 Upon doing so, he was granted a work permit to play in Sweden.

 Ofere made his Malmö FF debut, coming on as a substitute, in a 1–0 loss against Djurgårdens IF on 12 September 2005.
 He then made his European debut, coming on as a 65th-minute substitute, in a 4–1 loss against Beşiktaş in the second leg of the UEFA Cup first round.
 Four days later on 3 October 2005, Ofere scored his first Malmö FF goal, in a 4–1 loss against Landskrona.
 It was announced on 21 October 2005, Ofere signed for the club permanently on a three-year contract.
 Having appeared in every match since joining the club, he made seven appearances and scoring once in all competitions.

 Ahead of the 2006 season, Ofere continued to impress in the club's pre–season tour, including scoring a hat–trick against Thanda Lions on 13 January 2006.
 Despite suffering from a thigh injury, which he quickly recovered from, Ofere scored on his first appearance of the season, losing 2–1 against Hammarby on 17 April 2006.
 Three weeks later on 8 May 2006, he scored his second goal of the season, in a 3–1 win against Helsingborg.
 However, Ofere found his first team opportunities limited, due to competitions from Afonso Alves, José Júnior, Niklas Skoog, Jari Litmanen, Jesper Bech and Jonatan Johansson.
 As a result, he was sent to the B team for the rest of the 2006 season.
 At the end of the 2006 season, Ofere made nine appearances and scoring two times in all competitions.

 In the 2007 season, Ofere spent most of the season, mostly coming on from the substitute bench.
 This was due to his continuous struggle to fight for his place in the first team, but was called up to the starting line–up following the injuries of strikers.
 Despite this, he scored four goals, in an 11–0 win against Stenungsunds in the second round of the Svenska Cupen.
 During the season, Ofere was also sent to the B team.
 At the end of the 2007 season, he made fifteen appearances and scoring four times in all competitions.